-Karaoke is such a cool thing to do – you simply turn up, ask for a room and pay for however long you wish to stay for.
+Karaoke is one of the super cool family activities Tokyo offers.
+Just turn up, ask for a room and pay for however long you wish to stay for.
 Prices are fairly similar with most places around 300 yen per hour during off-peak or around 1000 yen during peak times.
 Some places also include a drink or even unlimited drinks in their price.

 We had so much doing karaoke – the kids especially had an absolute blast.
 There are all of your favourite songs to choose from and you can even get food delivered to your booth!

 Some of the more popular karaoke chains in Tokyo are Shidax Karaoke, Karaoke Kan, Uta Hiroba and Big Echo Karaoke to name a few.
 Most places open around mid-morning and stay open until the early hours of the morning.

 What to do in Northern Tokyo: Sumida, Taito and Bunkyo